SSWConsulting/SSW.Rules.Content/rules/do-you-go-two-miles-when-youre-only-asked-to-go-one/rule.md

 * People begin to share responsibility for work that traditionally is claimed as "not my problem"
 * Others will return the favour when you really need it
 * The sense of workplace isolation disappears
-* Productivity lifts as tasks can be achieved quicker
+* Productivity lifts as tasks can be achieved more quickly

 ![](CowsBum.JPG) **Figure: Going the extra mile**
 This rule particularly applies when a person is [blocked](/ask-for-help) – as identified in their Daily Scrum.